docutils/docutils/docutils/docs/ref/rst/directives.rst

     Parse the included content with the specified parser.
     See the `"parser" configuration setting`_ for available parsers.

-    Starts a new "`section hierarchy`_" (all sections in the included content become subsections of the current section).
+    Starts a new `section title style hierarchy`_ (all sections in the included content become subsections of the current section).

     ..
 Caution::
        There is is no check whether the inserted elements are valid at the